To connect with JIRA, navigate to the Integrations page > JIRA and then get your DailyBot Organization JIRA URL to then configure the webhook in JIRA.

 In example, if you only want to get events in DailyBot related to a JIRA project named "DailyBot", you'll configure WebHook with this extra setting:

-Finally, please make sure you enable the "Activity Tracking" for the Follow-Ups where you want the external activity to be displayed.
-Once you enable this feature you'll see a new column in the web reports, and also some extra summary will be attached to the reports that are shared via chat.
+Finally, please make sure you enable the "Activity Tracking" for the Check-ins where you want the external activity to be displayed.
+Once you enable this feature you'll see a new column in the web reports, and also an extra summary will be attached to the check-in reports that are shared via chat.

-- Go to to Follow-Ups > Skill Settings, then open the Follow-Up Settings for the follow-up where you want to add the external activity.
+- Go to Check-ins (click check-ins on the side bar), then open the configuration page for the Check-in where you want to add the JIRA activity.

-- Find the "Activity tracking" section and turn ON the feature.
+- Click on the "Sharing" tab to find the "Activity tracking" section and turn ON the feature.